INDAPlus20/AssignmentsInstructions/assembly-task-9/README.md

 ### Assignment Levels

-Higher lever equals more alpha!
+Higher level equals more alpha!

-1) Copy the design of _Bacon Borde Vara Vegetariskt_ and implement an interpreter for the language in C, C++, Rust or another low level language.
+1) Copy the design of _Bacon Borde Vara Vegetariskt_ and implement an interpreter for the language in C, C++ or another low level language (excluding Rust).
+2) Implement an emulator to complement the already provided compiler for _Bacon Borde Vara Vegetariskt_ using C, C++, Rust or another low level language.
+See `./bbvv/bbvv-rust/README.md` for specifications.
-2) Design your own language and implement an interpreter for your language in whatever programming language you want (excluding Python).
+3) Design your own language and implement an interpreter for your language in whatever programming language you want (excluding Python).
-3) Design your own language and write an compiler as well as an emulator (we don't have time to design and order custom chips) for your language/architecture in whatever programming language you want (excluding Python).
+4) Design your own language and write an compiler as well as an emulator (we don't have time to design and order custom chips) for your language/architecture in whatever programming language you want (excluding Python).

 For advanced implementations (only level 3), contenders for the most outrageous implementation, you are allowed to team up in pairs!

 An interpretor reads a code file and run it instruction for instruction.
 A compiler reads a code file and outputs a system specific executable file.
 An emulator reads an executable file and executes it by interpretation.

-**@Rustacians** Bonus points for whoever implements their solution using Rust!
+**@Rustacians** Good character points for whoever implements their solution using Rust!
 Tagga Rust!

 **@Haskellers** Automatic A grade for whoever implements their solution using Haskell.
 Also, you are a madman if so!